 In the event of a disaster, the Municipal Council together with the Fire Department coordinates the appropriate response.

 The disaster plan includes the Raymond Johnston Community Centre which has heating, air conditioning, a back-up generator, and the internet.
 It would be used as a reception centre for residents.

 Without a Fire Pit: See Fire burning by-law

 Allowed from November 15 to March 15 with a permit

-Permits can be obtained from the Inspector at the Municipal Office
+Permits can be obtained at the Fire Department.

 With a Fire Pit: See Fire burning by-law